 If this expansion is not the intended purpose of the proposed language then the revised applicability is unclear, specifically stating:

-“this article applies to any state or local government agency with jurisdiction in California that owns, leases, or operates one or more vehicles specified in section 2013(a)(2) in California on or after January 1, 2024.”
+“This article applies to any state or local government agency with jurisdiction in California that owns, leases, rents, contracts for the operation of, or operates one or more vehicles specified in section 2013(a)(2) in California on or after January 1, 2024.”

 CARB's assertion that the proposed amendments merely clarify existing requirements is difficult to reconcile with this broadening beyond “owns, leases, rents.”
 It is within the represented scope of the regulations to apply to vehicles local governments directly own or lease for their use.
 However, this proposed language does not state whether the regulations include any private entity that contracts specifically or solely for the “operation of” a vehicle, a contract for any service that could reasonably or potentially include the operation of a vehicle, or simply every contract.
 Leasing or renting a vehicle for direct use by a local government is a direct connection, where as “contracts for the operation of” lacks clarity and being listed in addition to “leases, rents,” must be intended to be broader and impact other types of contracts, otherwise the addition would not be necessary.